abyx/octopress/source/_posts/2015-10-07-angular-2-preparation-killing-controllers.markdown

 # The way forward

 As I said, I’m still figuring this out along with you.
 But so far I’ve found this to be simpler.
 For a long time I’ve avoided creating controllers except for routing endpoints.
 Now I just don’t use that as well.
-Having everything be a controller means less metal overload and a simpler file structure.
+Having everything be a directive means less mental overload and a simpler file structure.

 If you’ve been toying with this too I’d love to hear your thoughts and techniques.